EPA Particulate Matter Data -- Analyses using Local Control Strategy

-(2.)
-Use of \textit{LC Strategy} in our analyses of these data has yielded findings that are fundamentally different and quite possibly more relevant and technically sound than those of Pye et al. (2021).
-Since interaction effects abound within the data, it's not surprising that our LRC distribution (Figure~\ref{Fig08}) from simple local (within cluster) models and our $RP-$Tree model of Figure~\ref{Fig19} each provide insights more clear and informative than complex EPA models.
+Our use of \textit{LC Strategy} has lead to findings that are fundamentally different from and quite possibly more relevant and technically sound than those of Pye et al. (2021).
+Since interaction effects abound within the data, it's certainly not surprising that our LRC distribution (Figure~\ref{Fig08}) from simple local (within cluster) models and our $RP-$Tree model of Figure~\ref{Fig19} each provide insights more clear and informative than complex EPA models.
 While EPA models can be claimed to be ``smooth and continuous'', they are embedded within an abstract \textit{high-dimensional} $X-$space of confounded variables.